 In the future, you can expect tools that will allow an average writer to scrape information and conduct an analysis.
 Even now, though, exceptional content marketers try to link their statements with authoritative data sources.

-Second, if you want to drive a great ROI from your content marketing efforts, then it’s important to find the kind of posts that resonate the most with your audience.
+Second, if you want to drive a great ROI from your content marketing efforts, then it’s important to create the kind of posts that resonate the most with your audience.
 A good content marketing specialist will always keep an eye on your audience to stay on top of what they want.

 An analytical content guy crunches data and compares the published content’s performance against pre-defined key performance indicators (KPIs).